St Georges Strand

-St Georges Strand is a coastal village located in the Eastern Cape, South Africa and is ~20 kilometres north of Port Elizabeth.
+St Georges Strand is a coastal village located along the Algoa Bay in the Eastern Cape, South Africa and is approximately 20 kilometres (12 mi) north of Port Elizabeth (now Gqeberha).

 Geography

-St Georges Strand is on Algoa Bay surrounded by the Coega Industrial Development Zone (which includes the deepwater port, Port of Ngqura) in the north, Wells Estate in the west and Bluewater Bay in the south.
+St Georges Strand is one of Port Elizabeth's northernmost suburbs, bounded by Coega to the north, Wells Estate to the west and Bluewater Bay to the south.

-St Georges Strand is one of Port Elizabeth's northernmost suburbs.

 Beach

 The beach at St Georges Strand is Port Elizabeth's northernmost beach.
 Swimming at the beach is not advised due to violent waters and waves.
 This is the reason why the beach is not very often frequented by locals or is known very well in the Port Elizabeth area.
 However lifeguards are on duty during the peak/summer holiday season.

-Road Access
+Roads

-St Georges Strand is situated east of the N2 highway and the Exit 761 off-ramp.
-King George's Avenue connects the village to the N2 and the R335.
+St Georges Strand can be accessed by turning off the N2 highway (to Gqeberha and Makhanda) onto King George's Avenue.
+King George’s Avenue continues north-westwards as the R335 (St George Street) to Motherwell, Wells Estate, Markman and Addo.

-The N2 highway connects to the city of Port Elizabeth and Humansdorp to the south and Makhanda and East London to the north.

-The R335 connects to Motherwell, Wells Estate, Markman and Addo.